rockamitk/mock-server-setup/README.md

 Characteristics
 1.Admin (top level task) can :
-  >Register self, update his personal details & delete.
+  1.1 Register self, update his personal details & delete.
-  >Add, update, get list and delete user(type: ‘owner’ non-admin)
+  1.2 Add, update, get list and delete user(type: ‘owner’ non-admin).
-  >Can grant / revoke project & its service access to/from other users.
+  1.3 Can grant / revoke project & its service access to/from other users.
-  >Can behave as normal user also.
+  1.4 Can behave as normal user also.

 2.User(‘owner’) :
   >Can create projects, became owner default.